jundalisay/spblist/content/en/research/descartes/optics/part-06.md

 Fig 21

-As when the blind person, whom we have spoken about above, turns his hand A towards E, or C towards E, the nerves inserted in this hand cause a certain change in his brain that allows his soul to know not only the location A or C, but also all the others that are in the straight line AE or CE, so that he can carry his attention as far as the objects B and D, and determine the locations where they are, without knowing or thinking about those where his two hands are.
-And thus, when our eye or our head turns towards some side, our soul is alerted by the change that the nerves inserted into the muscles, which serve for these movements, cause in our brain.
+When the blind person turns his hand `A` towards `E`, or `C` towards `E`, the nerves inserted in this hand cause a certain change in his brain.
+This allows his soul to know:
+- the location `A` or `C`
+- all the others that are in the straight line `AE` or `CE`

+This lets him carry his attention as far as the objects `B` and `D` and determine their locations without knowing or thinking about those where his two hands are.

+Thus, when our eye or our head turns towards some side, our soul is alerted by the change that the nerves inserted into the muscles, which serve for these movements, cause in our brain.

-** How one knows towards which side an object is located that one is looking at or pointing to without touching it.
+### How one knows towards which side an object is located that one is looking at or pointing to without touching it.

-Fig 22

-Translate to English: Comme ici, en l'œil RST, il faut penser que la situation du petit filet optique, qui est au point R, ou S, ou T, est suivie d'une autre certaine situation de la partie du cerveau 7, Ou 8, ou 9, qui fait que l'âme peut connaître tous les lieux qui sont en la ligne RV, ou SX, ou TY. * De façon que vous ne devez pas trouver étrange que les objets puissent être vus en leur vraie situation, nonobstant que la peinture, qu'ils impriment dans l'œil, en ait une toute contraire: ainsi que notre aveugle peut sentir en même temps l'objet B, qui est à droite, par l'entremise de sa main gauche; et D, qui est à gauche, ** par l'entremise de sa main droite.
-Et comme cet aveugle ne juge point qu'un corps soit double, encore qu'il le touche de ses deux mains, ainsi, lorsque nos yeux sont tous deux disposés en la façon qui est requise pour porter notre attention vers un même lieu, ils ne nous y doivent faire voir qu'un seul objet, nonob- stant qu'il s'en forme en chacun d'eux une peinture.

-* Pourquoi le renversement de l'image qui se fait dans l'œil n'empêche pas que les objets ne paraissent droits.
-Pourquoi ce qu'on voit des deux yeux ou qu'on touche des deux mains ne paraît pas double pour cela.
+Here, as in the eye RST, we must think that the situation of the small filament of the optic nerve, which is at the point R, or S, or T, is followed by another certain situation of the part of the brain 7, or 8, or 9, which makes the soul able to know all the places that are in the line RV, or SX, or TY.

+{{< i s="/graphics/bio/fig_14-d.jpg" a="Eyes" >}}

+This is why objects can be seen in their true situation, notwithstanding that the picture they imprint in the eye has a completely opposite one.

+The blind man can feel:
+- the object `B` to the right, through the intervention of his left hand
+- the object `D` to the left, through the intervention of his right hand.

+This blind man does not judge that a body is double, even though he touches it with both hands, so when our eyes are both disposed in the way required to direct our attention to the same place, they should not make us see but a single object there, notwithstanding that a picture is formed in each of them.

+The vision of distance depends no more than that of the situation on any images sent from the objects.
+But first on the shape of the eye; for, as we have said, this shape must be a little different to make us see what is close to our eyes, than to make us see what is further away.

+As we change it to proportion it to the distance of the objects, we also change a certain part of our brain, in a way that is instituted by nature to make our soul perceive this distance.
+And this happens to us ordinarily without our reflecting on it; just as when we grasp some body with our hand, we conform it to the size and shape of that body, and feel it through it, without needing to think about its movements.

+We know secondly the distance by the relationship between the two eyes.
+For as our blind man holding the two sticks AE, CE, whose length I suppose he ignores, and knowing only the interval between Maire, p.
+59 his two hands A and C, and the size of the angles ACE, CAE, can from there, as by a natural geometry, know where the point E is.

+So, when our two eyes RST and rst are turned towards X, the size of the line Ss, and that of the two angles XSs and XsS make us know where the point X is.
+AT VI, 138 We can also do the same with the help of a single eye by making it change place, as if, holding it turned towards X, we put it first at point S and immediately after at point s, this will be enough to make the size of the line Ss and of the two angles XSs and XsS come together in our imagination, and make us perceive the distance of the point X.

+This by an action of thought, which, being only a simple imagination, does not fail to involve a reasoning similar to that which the Surveyors make, when by means of two different stations they measure inaccessible places.
+We have another way of perceiving distance, namely, by the distinctness or confusion of the figure, and at the same time by the strength or weakness of the light.

+As while we stare fixedly at X, the rays coming from the objects 10 and 12 do not come together so exactly towards R and towards T, at the bottom of our eye, as if these objects were at the points V and Y; from which we see that they are further away, or closer to us, than X is.
+Then from the fact that the light coming from the object 10 towards our eye is stronger than if that object were towards V, we judge it to be closer: and from the fact that the light coming from the object 12 is weaker than if it were towards Y, we judge it to be further away.
+Finally, when we already imagine elsewhere the size of an object, or its situation, or the distinctness of its figure and colours, or only the strength of the light coming from it, this can serve us, not properly AT VI, 139 to see, but to imagine its distance.
+As looking from afar at some body that we are accustomed AT VI, 140 to see close up, we judge its distance much better than we would if its size were less known to us.
+And looking at a mountain exposed to the sun, beyond a forest covered in shadow, it is only the situation of that forest that makes us judge it the closest.
+And looking at two ships on the sea, one of which is smaller than the other, but closer in proportion, so that they appear equal, we will be able by the difference in their figures, and their colours, and the light they send towards us, to judge which one is the farthest.